 In this first portrait, I used the classic "W" pose.
-If you draw a line from 1 to 2 to 3 to 4 to 5 you will see the letter "W".
-I had the 2 taller men sitting on chairs and three shorter women standing behind them.
+If you draw a line from 1 to 2, from 2 to 3, 3 to 4, and 4 to 5.
+You will see the letter "W".
+I had the 2 taller men sitting on chairs in front and three shorter women standing behind them.

 I kept with the posing technique of having the tallest person in the composition placed at or near the middle of the portrait.